userguy/AWS-SAA-C02-Course/12-RDS/notes.md

 When one of the R/W nodes, it proposes all data be commited to all storage of the clusters.
 They each confirm or deny if this change is allowed.

+In a multi-master cluster, all the DB instances can write to the shared storage volume.
+For every data page you modify, Aurora automatically distributes several copies across multiple Availability Zones (AZs).
+A write conflict can occur when multiple DB instances try to modify the same data page within a very short time.
+The Aurora storage subsystem detects that the changes overlap and performs conflict resolution before finalizing the write operation

 The writing instance is looking for a bunch of nodes to agree.
 If the group rejects it, it cancels the write in error.
 If it commits, it will replicate on all storage nodes.